louisaxel-ambroise/epcis/README.md

 # Authors

 External contributions on FasTnT EPCIS repository are welcome from anyone.
-This project was created an is primarily maintained by (Louis-Axel Ambroise)[https://github.com/louisaxel-ambroise].
+This project was created an is primarily maintained by [Louis-Axel Ambroise](https://github.com/louisaxel-ambroise).

 # License